accept-project/accept-api/README.md

 1.At this stage most of the libraries references should be resolved, if not, repeat the process above:

--	Within the Solution Explorer find the “AcceptApi” project and right click References, then click “Add Reference…”, click browse to search for libraries or just click the ones recently added for the AcceptFramework.
+-	Within the Solution Explorer find the “AcceptApi” project and right click References, then click “Add Reference…”, click browse to search for missing libraries.
+For libraries added in the context of the AcceptFramework the same path can be provided.

-2.Within the Solution Explorer find the “AcceptApi” project and right click it, then click “Build”.
+2.Within the Solution Explorer find the "AcceptApi" project and right click it, then click "Build".

 -	The project should successfully compile.

 ##Solving JavaScript Dependencies:

-Since the ACCEPT API is using Microsoft Signal R, some JavaScript dependencies need to be resolved.
+Since the ACCEPT API is using Microsoft Signal R, some JavaScript is needed and therefore dependencies need to be resolved.
 And with the steps taken previously most of them are already resolved, however, the following need to be NuGet resolved:

 -	Within the package manager console Tab, type the following command: “Install-Package MicrosoftAjax”.